Price Adjustment Guide for Contracting Parties

 percent change in a selected PPI.
 To illustrate, suppose that a

-contract escalation clause called for using the intermediate
+price adjustment clause called for using the intermediate

 demand PPI titled Materials and components for manufacturing,